ona-SE/s3-data-sync/AWS_SETUP.md

 ## How It Works

 1. On environment startup, `.devcontainer/startup-s3-sync.sh` runs automatically
+2. Maps `ONAS3SYNCDEMO_*` environment variables to standard AWS credentials
-2. If `AWS_ROLE_ARN` is set, it assumes the role to get temporary credentials
+3. If `ONAS3SYNCDEMO_ROLE_ARN` is set, it assumes the role to get temporary credentials
-3. Otherwise, it uses the provided AWS credentials
+4. Otherwise, it uses the provided AWS credentials
-4. Syncs all accessible S3 buckets to `s3_extracted_data/`
+5. Syncs all accessible S3 buckets to `s3_extracted_data/`
-5. Only downloads new or changed files (incremental sync)
+6. Only downloads new or changed files (incremental sync)

 ## Manual Sync